AlexandrHoroshih/effector-effects-expirements/README.md

-# effector-effects-expirements
+# About

-Created with CodeSandbox
+Example of Jest with babel7